amarula/dyndesign/docs/class_builder.md

 # I am the constructor of `P2`
 ```

-In the above example, the first class to be added in the Base's superclass set is
+In the above example, the first class added to the Base's superclass set is P2,
-P2, followed by P1.
-For this reason, the constructor of P2 is the one that is
+followed by P1.
+For this reason, the constructor of P2 is the one that is called
-called when the built class is instantiated.
+when the built class is instantiated.

 ## Recursive Building

 One of the most remarkable features of the Class Builder is its ability to
-recursively track the Class Dependencies of a class, enabling the building of
+recursively track the Class Dependencies of a class, enabling the **building of
-classes configured using `@dynconfig` in a cascading manner.
+classes configured using `@dynconfig` in a cascading manner**.

 ### Dependencies Built Recursively by Default

+As the default behavior, Class Dependencies are built recursively, utilizing the
-As shown in the table in the [Unscoped Configuration](#unscoped-configuration)
+**same Building Options as the Base classes**.
+As shown in the table in the
-section, the following Class Dependency types are built recursively by default
+[Unscoped Configuration](#unscoped-configuration) section, the following Class
+Dependency types are built recursively: Parent Dependencies (both static and
-using the same Building Options as the base classes: Parent Dependencies (both
-static and dynamically added) and Component Dependencies (dynamically added).
+dynamically added) and Component Dependencies (dynamically added).

-In this example, an entire hierarchy of Component and Parent Dependencies is added
+In this example, an entire 2-level hierarchy of Component and Parent Dependencies
-to the Base class when it is built with "optionA" set to True.
+is added to the Base class when it is built with "optionA" set to True.
 The visual
 representation provided in the diagram below illustrates the hierarchical
 relationships among these classes.
 At the bottom, the Base class statically
 inherits from the Parent1 class (depicted as a solid line).
 When a new class is